Twitter begins removing blue checks from users who don't pay | Technology

 Many of Twitter's high-profile users are losing the blue checks that helped verify their identity and distinguish them from impostors on the Elon Musk-owned social media platform.

-"My Twitter account says I've subscribed to Twitter Blue.
+“My Twitter account says I've subscribed to Twitter Blue.
 I haven't.
 My Twitter account says I've given a phone number.
-I haven't," King tweeted Thursday.
-"Just so you know."
-In a reply to King's tweet, Musk said "You're welcome namaste'' and in another tweet he said he's "paying for a few personally".
+I haven't,” King tweeted Thursday.
+“Just so you know.”
+In a reply to King's tweet, Musk said “You're welcome namaste'' and in another tweet he said he's “paying for a few personally.”
+He later tweeted he was just paying for King, Shatner and James.

 Singer Dionne Warwick tweeted earlier in the week that the site's verification system “is an absolute mess.”
 “The way Twitter is going anyone could be me now,'' Warwick said.
 She had earlier vowed not to pay for Twitter Blue, saying the monthly fee “could (and will) be going toward my extra hot lattes.”
 On Thursday, Warwick lost her blue check (which is actually a white check mark in a blue background).